Academy of Saint Elizabeth: Scholarships

-Catherine C. Murphy Memorial Scholarship - This scholarship is granted annually to an incoming freshman who expresses a need for financial aid.
+The Catherine C. Murphy Memorial Scholarship is granted annually to an incoming freshman who expresses a need for financial aid.

-Eileen M. O’Rourke Student Activities Scholarship Fund - This scholarship is granted to an incoming freshman who expresses a need for financial aid and partakes in community service.
+The Eileen M. O’Rourke Student Activities Scholarship Fund is granted to incoming freshmen who need financial aid and participate in community service.

-Alumni Legacy Scholarship - This scholarship is awarded to any freshman who has relation to an alumna of the academy.
+The Alumni Legacy Scholarship is awarded to any freshman who has a relation to an alumna of the academy.
 The applicant must fulfill the normal application process and submit an essay explaining why being a legacy of the academy is important to her.

-The Class of 1967 Scholarship - This scholarship is awarded to any academy junior who demonstrates academic excellence, completes the proper application form, and submits an essay by the deadline.
+The Class of 1967 Scholarship is awarded to any academy junior who demonstrates academic excellence, completes the proper application form, and submits an essay by the deadline.

-Mother Xavier Merit Scholarship- This scholarship is awarded to ninth grade students who achieved academic excellence in middle school and have moral ethics that agrees with the academy's mission.
+The Mother Xavier Merit Scholarship is awarded to ninth-grade students who achieved academic excellence in middle school and have moral ethics that agree with the academy's mission.

 Clubs and extracurriculars

-The clubs that are offered to students at the academy include: Ambassadors, Baking Club, Book Club, Bridges Outreach, Business and Entrepreneurship Club, Drama Club, Ecology Club, EPOCH (Educational Programs of Children Handicapped), Fashion Club, Film Club, Forensics, French Club, Health Care Club, Junior States of America, Latin Club, National Honor Society, Panther Banter (the online school newspaper), Prom Committee, Ski and Snowboard Club, Spanish Club, Student Council, Yearbook, Toward Boundless Charity, and Women's Empowerment Club.
-Academy students performs a spring musical each year as well.
+Student Ambassadors, SEAsters Baked Goods, Book Club, Bridges Outreach, Business and Entrepreneurship Club, the Pollinators Committee, French Club, Spanish Club, Latin Club, National Honor Society, AOSE Press (the online school newspaper), Senior Prom Committee, Student Council, Yearbook Committee, Toward Boundless Charity (TBC), and Women's Empowerment Club.
+Academy students perform a spring musical each year.

 The academy offers an annual trip to a different destination during spring break.
-Past trips include Australia and New Zealand (2018), Hawaii (2017), and Italy and France (2016).
+Past trips include Greece (2024), Costa Rica (2023), Australia and New Zealand (2018), Hawaii (2017), and Italy and France (2016).

 Each spring, the academy hosts an art show to display the work of students who have taken art classes throughout the year.

 The academy offers academic summer programs for both incoming freshmen and current students, including Foundations of English and Mathematics, SAT Preparation classes, and art classes such as drawing, painting, and introduction to ceramics.
 The academy also offers a co-ed Forensic Science summer camp for grades 6–8.